 Institutional funding is provided for students enrolled full-time in the Traditional program.
-Consideration for institutional aid is granted only to those students who have completed their Financial Aid file prior to the first day of classes.
 When awarding institutional financial aid, the College endeavors to assist as many students as possible.
 The following guidelines are used in achieving this goal:

-- Institutional awards are considered a secondary resource and are credited to a student's account after all other federal and state grants and private scholarships have been applied.
-Any institutional award that a student is eligible to receive will NOT be authorized until the student has submitted applications to possible federal and state grant programs. - 2.
-SDCC institutional awards are a discount provided by SDCC and applied toward direct institutional charges only: full-time tuition; on-campus room and board.
-These awards may not be used for items such as personal expenses, (general, aviation, music, lab, etc.), independent study, meal cards, SDCC Bookstore purchases, medical costs, or refunded in cash. - 3.
+- 1. Institutional awards are considered a secondary resource and are credited to a student's account after all other federal and state grants and private scholarships have been applied. - SDCC institutional awards are a discount provided by SDCC and applied toward direct institutional charges only: full-time tuition; on-campus room and board.
+These awards may not be used for items such as personal expenses, medical costs, or refunds in cash. - 3.
 SDCC institutional awards may be less than their maximum value if gift aid from all sources exceeds tuition and on-campus room and board, or the unmet need as determined by the FAFSA. - 4.
 A student must remain enrolled full-time (at least 12 credit hours each semester) to receive institutional aid.
-Any student who does not complete a semester for which he enrolls will lose his/her institutional awards.
 The student remains responsible for the appropriate percentage of charges incurred. - 5.
 Renewable institutional awards require that a student maintain full-time, consecutive enrollment. - 6.
-Institutional awards are figured assuming annual enrollment, and therefore split evenly between the fall and spring semesters.
+Institutional awards are figured assuming annual enrollment and therefore split evenly between the fall and spring semesters.
 Awards may not be applied all in one semester. - 7.
-Students who desire institutional aid and wish to claim an exemption from applying for federal/state aid must qualify for and submit the FAFSA Waiver. - 8.
 Institutional awards have no liquid cash value.
-They serve to reduce direct educational expenses assessed by the Financial Services Office, including only full-time tuition and fees and on-campus room and board. - 9.
-Consideration for institutional aid is granted only to those students who have completed their Financial Aid file prior to the first day of classes.
-A student's eligibility to apply for institutional aid may be revoked for one semester if he/she fails to meet file completion requirements.
+They serve to reduce direct educational expenses assessed by the Financial Services Office, including only full-time tuition and fees and on-campus room and board.